okgrow/guides/docs/NewAppSetup-ProductionAndStaging.md

 1. Configure Mailgun add-on
    1. Add DNS records (TODO: more details)
    1. Edit `MAILGUN_*` env vars to contain the info for the verified domain (instead of the sandbox domain).
-1. Add the Compose MongoDB add on.
+1. Set your MongoDB URL in your environment URL variable
-   1. TODO: details
+   1. Retrieve your URL from the MongoDB Service you have selected to use (MongoDB Atlas or Compose)
    1. Create read-only user for production DB

 ### Database Information Document